5 Questions to Ask a College Financial Aid Adviser

 Going the college entrance route alone can be frustrating and confusing.
 That’s why many families turn to outside advisors for assistance.
 One of the people who can be most helpful is a professional college financial aid advisor.
 These professionals can help families navigate the sometimes murky world of financial aid.
 But how do you know who to trust, and what should you ask once you have found someone you believe is reliable?

 - What is your background?
 Ask about the experience the advisor has.
-Has he or she ever worked in a college financial aid office?
-Does he or she attend conferences to keep up on the latest in the field, or lead any workshops or seminars as a recognized expert in financial aid?
+Have they ever worked in a college financial aid office?
+Do they attend conferences to keep up on the latest in the field, or lead any workshops or seminars as a recognized expert in financial aid?
 Is there a book available?
 Find out how many students the advisor has assisted, and ask if you can talk to some of them, or look for testimonials on their web page.

 - How do you work with clients?
 Some advisors will offer a complimentary initial consulting session to assess your financial situation and explain how they work with clients.
 Find out how they bill, and what is included in their fees.
 Obtain a written explanation of fees before going forward.
 For example, you should expect to pay for their time and expertise in helping you complete the FAFSA, but you should never have to pay any type of additional fee for actually filing it because it is the Free Application for Federal Student Aid.